Serhey2016/offerland/FRONTEND_DEBUG_GUIDE.md

 - ❌ `PropTypes module does not provide default export` - Missing prop-types dependency
 - ❌ `React is not defined` - Using React.createElement without React import
 - ❌ `PrimeIcons 404 errors` - Font files not loading correctly
+- ❌ `A props object containing a "key" prop is being spread into JSX` - Key must be passed directly, not in spread operator

 #### Warning Errors (Monitor)
 - ⚠️ Deprecated API usage - Future compatibility